iivanoo/covid-apps-observer/data/data_us/reports/resources/com.iuhealth.android.videovisits___12.0.16.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.iuhealth.android.videovisits 5 reviews"/>
 </p>

+> The app is very easy to use and the doctors visit beats going in and waiting in a room where you have the potential to expose yourself to ill patients coming in<br> :date: __2020-12-27 23:15:35__

 > Easy and convenient<br> :date: __2020-12-18 14:52:53__

 > Personal, caring and helpful!!!!!!!
 Highly recommend.<br> :date: __2020-12-05 13:50:47__